collective/jquery.recurrenceinput.js/README.rst

 * If a disabled item is the last on the list it will become invisible.
 This is only present with the test_server.py.

-* Some human readable labels are no longer working.

 To Do
 -----